avoumatsodo/avoumatsodo.github.io/_pages/research.md

  <summary>&nbsp;&nbsp;&nbsp;Abstract</summary>
 <p align="justify">This study addresses the disparity between employment and value-added shares during the process of structural
 transformation.
 I propose a Schumpeterian framework that incorporates technological innovation and trade at the sector level.
-This framework provides distinct predictions regarding employment and valueadded shares, particularly focusing on South Korea's manufacturing sector.
+This framework provides distinct predictions regarding employment and value added shares, particularly focusing on South Korea's manufacturing sector.
 By analyzing the impact of trade and innovation on sectoral linkages, I explore how changes in input-output relationships contribute to observed structural shifts.</p>
 <hr style="border-top: 2px solid #8c8b8b; width:100%;">